Hazardous Materials Spill

 In ALL hazardous material emergency situations, the primary concern is the protection of personnel.
 The secondary concern is to confine the contamination, but ONLY if you are specifically trained under 29 CFR 1910.120 to do so.

 The release or spill of hazardous materials will require a different response based on a variety of factors, including the amount, type, and location of the spill.
-All personnel should be aware of the cleanup procedures for the
+All personnel should be aware of the cleanup procedures for the material with which they are working.

 Emergency Response Procedures: Chemical, Biohazardous, and Radioactive Spills